craddis1/CosmoWAP/docs/source/forecast.rst

 With ``drag=True`` (default) the sampler uses cobaya's fast/slow dragging (Neal 2005, arXiv:math/0502099; Lewis 2013, arXiv:1304.4473).
-Parameters are split into a slow block — cosmological parameters, which rebuild the ``ClassWAP`` cosmology each step — and a fast block of nuisance parameters (PNG, bias and per-bin amplitudes).
-Many cheap fast steps are interpolated ("dragged") between each expensive cosmology evaluation, improving mixing of the nuisance directions.
+Parameters are split into a slow block — cosmological parameters, which rebuild the ``ClassWAP`` cosmology each step — and a fast block of all other sampled parameters (e.g. ``fNL``, bias and per-bin amplitudes).
+Many cheap fast steps are interpolated ("dragged") between each expensive cosmology evaluation, improving mixing of the fast directions.
 The cosmology is cached and reused across the fast steps, and the fast-block oversampling factor is set from the measured slow/fast cost ratio at the start of ``run()`` (dragging is skipped when the ratio is below 2).
 Set ``drag=False`` to sample all parameters in a single block.